-Whereas this Court [or the Honourable, Mr. Justice] has granted a writ of habeas corpus directed to [or other person having the custody of , if so] commanding him to have the body of A.B. before the said Court [or before a Judge in Chambers] at the Supreme Court, Perth, on the day and at the time specified in the notice together with the day and cause of his being taken and detained.
+Whereas this Court [or the Honourable, Mr. Justice] has [or other persongranted a writ of habeas corpus directed to having the custody of , if so commanding him to have the body of A.B. before the said Court [or before a Judge in Chambers] at the Supreme Court, Perth, on the day and at the time specified in the notice together with the day and cause of his being taken and detained.

-Take notice that you are required by the said writ to have the body of the said A.B. before this Court [or before the Judge aforesaid] on day the day of 20 at o'clock in the noon and to make a return to the said writ.
+Take notice that you are required by the said writ to have the body of the said A.B. before this Court [or before the Judge aforesaid] on o'clock in the day of 20 the at noon and to make a return to the said writ.
 In default thereof the said Court will then, or so soon thereafter as counsel can be heard, be moved to commit you to prison for your contempt in not obeying the said writ [or if in vacation application will then be made to one of the Judges of the said Court for a warrant for your arrest in order that you may be held to bail to answer for your contempt in not obeying the said writ].